apache/trafficcontrol/docs/source/development/traffic_ops_api/v12/profile.rst

 |

 **POST /api/1.2/profiles/name/:profile_name/copy/:profile_copy_from**
-    Copy profile to an exist profile.
+    Copy profile to a new profile.
+The new profile name must not exist.

 	Authentication Required: Yes